renesas-rz/rz_gstreamer_sample_code/13_gst-audiovideoplay/README.md

 -	 Variable `video_ext (char)`: A string variable to represent video extension.
 -	 Variable `wayland_handler (wayland_t)`: A pointer to wayland_t structure to contain list of monitors.
 -	 Variable `main_screen (screen_t)`: A pointer to screen_t structure to contain monitor information, such as: (x, y), width, and height.
--	 Variable `fullscreen (qint64)`: A boolean variable to enable full-screen mode.

 #### Initialize CustomData structure
 ```c